 and where possible one or two example of teacher-marked harmony and counterpoint (e.g. Baroque chorale, 16th century counterpoint, 2-part invention, string quartet, Romantic songs);

 and, if you wish one or two short original composition, which should be in some form of notated score.

-The written work should be sent to the Tutor for Admissions at the college considering your application to arrive at the college by 10 November 2017.
+The written work should be sent to the Tutor for Admissions at the college considering your application to arrive at the college in early November 2018.
 Many colleges prefer to receive the work in electronic format (please check with your college).
 If you send in the work in hard copy each piece of work should have its own cover sheet and should be fastened together (not stapled).
 Please print on only ONE side of the paper.